 - For all of the foregoing reasons, I allow the plaintiff's claim with interest and costs.
-Judgment will be entered for the plaintiff against the defendant as follows: - (a) The defendant shall pay to the plaintiff the outstanding principal sum of US\$2,431,220.87; - (b) The defendant shall pay to the plaintiff contractual interest on the sum due under each invoice from the due date of each invoice until 19 February 2018 at the rate of 2% per month pursuant to Clause 8.3 of Panoil's T&Cs, such interest amounting to US\$268,572.43; - (c) The defendant shall pay to the plaintiff contractual interest on the said sum of US\$2,431,220.87 at the rate of 2% per month from 20 February 2018 until payment is received, pursuant to Clause 8.3 of Panoil's T&Cs; and - (d) The defendant shall also pay to the plaintiff the costs of and incidental to this action, such costs to be taxed on the indemnity basis if not agreed.
+Judgment will be entered for the plaintiff against the defendant as follows: - (a) The defendant shall pay to the plaintiff the outstanding principal sum of US\$2,431,220.87; - (b) The defendant shall pay to the plaintiff contractual interest on that sum at the rate of 2% per month from 20 February 2018 until payment is received, pursuant to Clause 8.3 of Panoil's T&Cs; and - (c) The defendant shall also pay to the plaintiff the costs of and incidental to this action, such costs to be taxed on the indemnity basis if not agreed.